Juniper Level Botanic Garden Announces Upcoming Open House Dates in Raleigh, N.C.

 Goes well with a trip to:

-- JC Raulston Arboretum at North Carolina State University: A free-to-visit, 10-acre arboretum that is nationally recognized as one of the premier collections of trees and shrubs with more than 6,000 types of plants on hand
+- JC Raulston Arboretum at North Carolina State University (temporarily closed): A free-to-visit, 10-acre arboretum that is nationally recognized as one of the premier collections of trees and shrubs with more than 6,000 types of plants on hand

 - State Farmers Market, Raleigh: 75 acres of indoor and outdoor specialty shops, restaurants and garden center with fresh produce, meats and gift shop items from across the state